-In the compliance testing, a Routing Profile EN-RP was created to use in conjunction with the server flow defined for EN.
-This entry is to route the outbound call from the enterprise to the service provider.
+In the compliance testing, a Routing Profile EN-to-SP was created to use in conjunction with the server flow defined for EN.
+This entry is to route the outbound call from the enterprise to service provider.

-In the opposite direction, a Routing Profile named SP-RP was created to be used in conjunction with the server flow defined for SP.
-This entry is to route the inbound call from the service provider to the enterprise.
+In the opposite direction, a Routing Profile named SP-to-EN was created to be used in conjunction with the server flow defined for SP.
+This entry is to route the inbound call from service provider to the enterprise.